Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ### ❤️ Support

-If you like what I'm doing, consider
+If you love what I'm doing, consider
 - Giving my repositories a star ⭐ or
 - [Buy me a cup of coffee ☕][Buy_me_a_cup_of_coffee]